TryQuiet/quiet/packages/desktop/README.md

 # Quiet Desktop

 Running the desktop version of Quiet should be straightforward on Mac, Windows, and Linux.
+(For M1 Macs, see [this issue](https://github.com/TryQuiet/quiet/issues/1213).)
 Here are the steps:

 0. Use Node 18.12.1 and npm 8.19.2.
 We recommend [nvm](https://github.com/nvm-sh/nvm) for easily switching Node versions, and if this README gets out of date you can see the actual version used by CI [here](https://github.com/TryQuiet/quiet/blob/master/.github/actions/setup-env/action.yml).
 1. In `quiet/` install monorepo's dependencies and bootstrap the project with lerna.
 It will take care of the package's dependencies and trigger a prepublish script which builds them.